Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 It is incredible.

-I do believe if he pulls this off, and again, at the top of the broadcast, I said, I'm an optimist.
+And again, at the top of the broadcast, I said, I'm an optimist.

 And I think he's going to do it again today.

-May not be done today, but we'll take a great step forward.
+Maybe not done today, but we'll take a great step forward.

 And Ben, let's talk about some of the geopolitics of this as well.

-I teased this with Steve earlier when we had him on, just in terms of let's look at how China is going to look at this because they've, you know, they've got a relationship with Russia.
+I teased this with Steve earlier when we had him on, just in terms of, let's look at how China is going to look at this, because they've, you know, they've got a relationship with Russia.

-But you look at what China wants to do with Taiwan.
+Obviously, Russia has been an ally of ours before, but you look at what China wants to do with Taiwan.

 They may be looking at this summit today saying, hmm, if it goes well for Donald Trump and for Vladimir Putin, maybe we shouldn't be toying around with Taiwan so much.